The Spanish Singer

-The Spanish Singer is an 1860 oil painting on canvas by the French painter Édouard Manet, conserved since 1949 at the Metropolitan Museum of Art of New York.
+The Spanish Singer (Le Chanteur espagnol), also known as Guitarrero, is an 1860 oil painting on canvas by the French painter Édouard Manet, conserved since 1949 at the Metropolitan Museum of Art of New York.

 Composed in Manet's studio, it employed a model and props which were later used for at least one other painting.
 This work, both realistic and exotic in its depiction of its subject, exhibits the influence of Spanish art, especially that of Diego Velázquez, on Manet's style.
 Manet, due to this painting, was accepted for the first time at the Salon of Paris in 1861, where he also exhibited a portrait of his parents.

-The Spanish Singer received positive criticism at the time and won a decent mention.
+The Spanish Singer was well received by critics.
 It was appreciated by French writer Charles Baudelaire, and by French journalist and literary critic Theophile Gautier, who praised the painting for its "very true color" and "vigorous brush".
 Manet consequently became the leader of the avant-garde movement and inspired a group of young artists, including Henri Fantin-Latour and Carolus-Duran, who decided to visit Manet's studio.

+Description

+The Spanish Singer depicts a life-sized Spanish guitarist seated on a bench as he plays his guitar.
+Despite the work's title, the model's clothing is not regionally specific or completely Spanish.
+The scene was staged in Manet's studio using a mix of clothing he had on hand.
+Théophile Gautier identified the jacket as a type from Marseilles and suggested the figure appeared more French than Spanish, describing him as a "guitarrero from Montmartre."
+The identify of the model has been the subject of debate.
+Adolphe Tabarant suggested that the scene was inspired by the Andalusian guitarist Trinidad Huerta and that Manet used a model from Seville.
+Others have suggested that Manet used a musician known as Bosch as his model.